hannakot62/Innowise-Lab-Internship-Level-1-Clever-to-do-list/src/README.md

 ### :bulb: index.tsx & index.css

-index.tsx is the start point of the app. index.css describes global style rules for the who;e project.
+index.tsx is the start point of the app. index.css describes global style rules for the whole project.